saeedghsh/PyPotts/README.md

 $ python parse_V_mat.py --fname '../sample_data/3_6_Vmat__.txt' --m 3 --n 6 -verbose -visualize
 ```

 # Laundry List
-- [ ] The method is under developement! coordinate the update, developement, and debugging of the code with Jennifer.
+- [ ] The method is under developement! coordinate the update, developement, and debugging of the code with Jennifer David.
 - [ ] Add a script to just check the validity of the V matrix, and if it is not valid, print what exactly is the problem.
 - [ ] store the history of `V`, `E_task`, `P`, `R`, `L` in `.txt`.
 - [ ] Add documentation and API examples.